 FalmouthNet is a project of FalmouthNet, Inc., a Massachusetts non-profit, which is tax-exempt with 501(c)(3) status, whose mission is "To promote, plan and guide the financing, construction, marketing and operation of a reliable, affordable locally-directed, state-of-the-art Internet access network capable of serving all residents, businesses, non-profit and government entities in the town of Falmouth, Massachusetts for the benefit of the citizens of Falmouth."

 The Falmouth citizens that formed FalmouthNet came together in 2019 to further their vision of a town-wide community network.
 This group incorporated as FalmouthNet, Inc. in October, 2020.
-Its current Directors are Courtney Bird (President & Treasurer), Marilois Snowman (Vice President), David Isenberg (Clerk), Art Gaylord (Director), Dan Gessen (Director) and Peter Zeeb (Director).
+Its current Directors are Courtney Bird (President & Treasurer), Marilois Snowman (Vice President), David Isenberg (Clerk), Art Gaylord (Director), Dan Gessen (Director), Peter Zeeb (Director) and Jason Cullinane (Director).

 The FalmouthNet network is still in planning stages, so it is not possible to give a good answer to this question.
 Construction, once it starts, will take 18 months.
 The most optimistic start date for construction is mid-2022, but it may be several years from now.
 There are too many unknowns and uncertainties to be more accurate at this time.